Trump Calls For 'Space Force' To Defend U.S. Interests Among The Stars

 2) The president can't just create a new military service on his own.
 It requires congressional authorization.— Todd Harrison (@ToddHarrisonDC) June 18, 2018

-"Last year the House passed a bill that would have created a space corps," says Todd Harrison, Director of the Aerospace Security Project at the Center for Strategic and International Studies (CSIS).
+"Last year the House passed a bill that would have created a space corps," says Todd Harrison, director of the Aerospace Security Project at the Center for Strategic and International Studies.
 But the plan died in the Senate.

 Harrison adds that a space force would not involve actual military personnel in space.
-The 1967 outer space treaty states that no nation can claim territory in space, nixing the usual rationale for a troop presence.
-It also prevents the placement of nukes and other weapons of mass destruction in orbit.
+The 1967 Outer Space Treaty states that no nation can claim territory in space, nixing the usual rationale for a troop presence.
+It also prevents the placement of nuclear and other weapons of mass destruction in orbit.

-"There's no space marines; there's no people flying around with jet packs," Harrison says.
+"There's no space marines; there's no people flying around with jetpacks," Harrison says.

-Rather, a Space Force would consolidate command of the military's existing satellite systems into a single command.
+Rather, a space force would consolidate command of the military's existing satellite systems into a single command.
 Those include reconnaissance satellites, GPS, missile-warning systems and communications platforms.

 The U.S. military and intelligence agencies are increasingly concerned about the vulnerability of space-based systems.
 Both China and Russia have conducted tests of anti-satellite weapons that could potentially knock military satellites from orbit.
 Harrison adds that ground-based lasers can blind reconnaissance satellites, and spoofing signals can confuse GPS.